Rudbeckia Goldstrum Black Eyed Susan

 🌿Perennial

-From March to April, start seeds in pots or modules of seed compost.
+SOW: from March to April, start seeds in pots or modules of seed compost.
 Cover lightly with perlite or vermiculite, then pop into a plastic bag and keep at around 18°C. Germination takes about 2 weeks—remove the bag as soon as shoots appear.

-Once seedlings have their first true leaves, pot on if needed.
+GROW: once seedlings have their first true leaves, pot on if needed.
 Keep moist and grow them on until they’re big enough to harden off.
 Then plant out 30-45cm apart in a sunny or lightly shaded spot.

-A sea of late-season colour, great for pollinators and garden birds.
+ENJOY: a sea of late-season colour, great for pollinators and garden birds.
 Cut a few for indoors — the bold daisy-like blooms last well and lift any arrangement.

 - Bees and butterflies love the rich late-season nectar Rudbeckia provides, especially bumblebees (like Buff-tailed and White-tailed Bumblebees) and butterflies such as Painted Lady and Small Tortoiseshell.